MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-troubleshooting-23h2.md

 ## About troubleshooting updates

-If your cluster was created via a new deployment of Azure Local, version 23H2, then an orchestrator was installed during the deployment.
+If your system was created via a new deployment of Azure Local, version 23H2, then an orchestrator was installed during the deployment.
 The orchestrator manages all of the updates for the platform - OS, drivers and firmware, agents and services, and updates for the workloads.

 The new update solution includes a retry and remediation logic.
 This logic attempts to fix update issues in a non-disruptive way, such as retrying a CAU run.
 If an update run can't be remediated automatically, it fails.
 When an update fails, you can retry the update.